jrobio/assignment2/model_bits_tutorial.md

 One problem I came across while developing my models was keeping track of and organizing them.
 I found that I wanted to build my models iteratively and to add complexity as I went through the modeling process.
-For example, I may want to target my data for logistic and linear analysis, in addition to running it through several types scaling, different approaches to automatic feature selection, as well as regressors and classsifiers.
+For example, I may want to target my data for logistic and linear analysis, in addition to running it through several types scaling, different approaches to automatic feature selection, as well as regressors and classifiers.

 As you can imagine, this problem grew exponentially with each step, and I found it difficult to keep it all in my head.